andrewt3000/generalStore/README.md

 ## General Store
-General Store contains a [mobx](https://github.com/mobxjs/mobx) observable property named data.
-GS intgrates with [General EndPoint](https://github.com/andrewt3000/generalEndPoint).
+General Store (GS) implements a [mobx](https://github.com/mobxjs/mobx) store that intgrates with [General EndPoint](https://github.com/andrewt3000/generalEndPoint).
+GS contains an observable property named data, and several actions which are documented below.
+GS is injected into data-aware General Components.

 When adding a new table add it to the data object in general.js and to the default object in models.js.
 Add fields and an array reference to child tables.